particle-iot/docs/src/content/tutorials/hardware-projects/hardware-examples.md

 In the previous example, we sent a private publish.
 This publish went to you alone; it was just for you and your own apps, programs, integrations, and devices.
 We can also send a public publish, though, which allows anyone anywhere to see and subscribe to our event in the cloud.
 All they need is our event name.

-Go find a buddy who has a Core, Photon, or Electron.
+Go find a buddy who has a Photon, or Electron.
 Your buddy does not have to be next to you--she or he can be across the world if you like!
 All you need is a connection.

 Connect your device and copy the firmware on the right into a new app.
 Pick a weird name for your event. {{#unless electron}}If your device were named `starfish` for example, you could make your event name something like `starfish_special_event_20150515`.
 Have your buddy pick a name for their event as well.
 No more than 63 ASCII characters, and no spaces!{{/unless}}{{#if electron}}Keep it short for data efficiency, but unique so no one else will be using it.{{/if}}